svx/k8-traefik/docs/tutorial.md

 - When enabling the [`api.insecure`](https://doc.traefik.io/traefik/operations/api/#insecure "Link to Traefik docs") mode, Traefik exposes the dashboard on the port `8080`.
 :::

-Create a file called `02-traefik.yml` and with the following content:
+Create a file called `02-traefik.yml` with the following content:

 ```yaml tab="02-traefik.yml"
 kind: Deployment